lucasrodes/el2320-project/README.md

 # el2320-project

-Comparison of Particle Filter and Kalman Filter approaches in a simple real-time object tracking example.
+Combination of Particle Filter and Kalman Filter approaches in a simple real-time object tracking example.

 ## Process